 NHFIC is part of the Treasury portfolio of agencies.
-The responsible Minister is the Minister for Housing, the Hon.
-Michael Sukkar MP (Minister).
+The responsible Minister is the Minister for Housing and Homelessness, the Hon.
+Julie Collins MP (Minister).

 NHFIC is governed by an independent Board responsible for determining strategy, defining risk appetite, making financing decisions and monitoring performance.
 The Chief Executive Officer (CEO) reports to the Board and is responsible for the day-to-day administration of the organisation.